 Wake Forest Faculty and Staff,

-Dean of Admissions Martha Allman (’82, MBA ’92) has accepted a new position as Senior Assistant Provost and Dean of University Integration.
+Dean of Admissions Martha Allman (’82, MBA ’92) has accepted a new position as Senior Assistant Provost.
 Effective July 1, 2019, Allman will join the provost’s office in a role combining advisory and leadership responsibilities, with particular focus on bringing greater coherence to the array of programs and services we offer our students.

 As undergraduate admissions dean for nearly two decades, Dean Allman developed extensive knowledge of our students and campus, distinctively enabling her to integrate the services and programs that connect—and transcend—academic disciplines and support offices.
 Her long-standing relationships across our community with students, faculty, administrators, alumni, parents, and trustees are invaluable in advancing this essential work.

 Dean Allman’s service to the University has been wide-ranging, including chairing a subcommittee of the Campus Climate Deliberative Dialogue, and most recently serving on the Presidential First Year Experience Commission, the recommendations from which will enhance significantly the University‘s efforts to welcome undergraduates into the culture and life of Wake Forest.
 Dean Allman’s work in the provost’s office will help integrate these new offerings across multiple schools and offices, and into the broader panoply of Wake Forest experiences.